What is a Merchant Cash Advance?

 Merchant Cash Advance The Pros and the Cons

 Like most financing arrangements, there are advantages and disadvantages to a merchant cash advance.
-A MCA is generally used by business owners who have been rejected by their bank or other traditional lenders for a business loan.
-Because the repayment terms are based on automatically deducting payments automatically, they are easier to get.
+An MCA is generally used by business owners who have been rejected by their bank or other traditional lenders for a business loan.

 They are fast

-A MCA is one of the fastest loans available.
+An MCA is one of the fastest kinds of business financing available.
 Average turnaround for most business-owners is just a few days.
-Because the decision is weighted most heavily upon the credit card records of the company, there is a limited amount of paperwork, which accelerates the decision-making process.
+Because the decision is weighted most heavily upon the revenue and sales records of the company, there is a limited amount of paperwork, which accelerates the decision-making process.

 Poor Credit is often accepted

 Once again, because MCA providers get paid directly from credit card receipts or business receipts via ACH periodic payment, credit ratings are relatively less important than historical business performance as an approval criterion.
 This can be a real benefit to business owners who may have very strong business performance but do not have perfect personal credit scores.

 Because you pay a percentage of sales, you pay less when sales are slower (less revenue-smaller payment) and more when business is good (more revenue-higher payment).
 This means that if your sales dip, you are not stuck paying a fixed payment that is higher than you can afford.